The Human-Canine Bond.

 Undoubtedly, pet dogs have been selectively bred to live and work with humans for centuries.
 People don’t just love dogs, they have a long history of working with them too.
 It is, therefore, not incomprehensible that some dogs prefer the company of people, over other dogs.

+This may be even truer of specific dog breeds.
+Chihuahuas, for example, were specifically bred as companion dogs and living hot water bottles for ladies.
 They had no need to run, or live in packs, or indeed to mix with dogs much at all.
 They have been selective bred as holdable companions, with few opportunities for natural behaviour.

-It is little wonder then, that toy dogs like these have a reputation for being feisty and argumentative.
+It is little wonder then, that toy dogs like these, have a reputation for being feisty and argumentative.
 Especially, with their own species – and frequently, with dogs three, or four, times their own size.
 Many people still love these little dogs and their big characters though.

 Nature and nurture.